 Thank you for visiting our site!
 This is a good first step toward learning what Athens Academy is all about; however, you really need to come to Spartan Lane and spend time with our community to get a feel for our school community.
 In some ways, we are a throwback to the past, as we believe in family values and treat each of our students with dignity and respect—yet at the same time, we strive to stay ahead of the curve with robust math and science programs and a wide variety of hands-on learning opportunities for all ages.

 When you visit us, you’ll soon see that the Harrison Center for the Arts and Preschool is one of the happiest places on our campus.
-It’s exciting to observe the learning take place with our youngest students each day.
+It’s exciting to observe the learning that takes place with our youngest students each day.
 Whether they are working on patterns or science, going to the media center or heading to the playground, our teachers do an exemplary job of working with our three- to six-year-olds day in and day out.

 Athens Academy is a wonderful community of teachers, students, parents, mentors, alumni, coaches, and friends all dedicated to educating young people.
 We are guided by our mission, "Athens Academy seeks excellence with honor in the educational and personal experience of each student."
 These fifteen words make it clear where we focus our energy.
 Our primary objective is to engage our students in meaningful work so that they are better prepared for college and life.

 A few of the things we’re looking forward to as we enter the 2019-2020 academic year:

 - Two new AP Computer Science classes

 - A brand new playground for the Lower School students and extended day program

 Hosting our second FLL state robotics tournament in February

 - Another positive year for all our sports teams, while over a dozen of our student athletes are being actively recruited by college coaches across the country